schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/docker-image.md

 load --info-level=minimum
 execute --command list
 ```
-The easiest way to learn how to use the SchemaCrawler Interactive Shell is by doing the [online tutorial on Katacoda](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler-shell).
+The easiest way to learn how to use the SchemaCrawler Interactive Shell is by doing the
+[live online tutorial](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler-shell).
+The tutorial works from within
+any browser with no software or plugins needed.

 ## Run the SchemaCrawler Command-line